microsoft/3DTelecommunications/README.md

 In certain configurations where the camera system may be on a separate subnet from the control panel, the Kinect Nano Communicator Service can act as a router to route messages from the Azure Kinect Launcher Daemon and K4A To Fusion components of each camera unit up to the control panel on a separate subnet.

 ## Setup [Windows components]
+### System requirements
+The Windows components (Fusion, Render, Viewer, Control Panel, Calibration Software, 3DTM Launcher Service, and Kinect Nano Communicator Service) leverage code implemented using C#, CUDA 11.4+, and Unity.
+As such, a build agent containing an Nvidia GPU (RTX 2080 or later), Windows 10+ OS, and Unity 2019.4.14f1 is necessary to compile the components.

+### Component download
-Check out the repository to a location of your choice, we'll refer to it as [3dtmroot]
+Check out the repository to a location of your choice, we'll refer to it as [3dtmroot].

-Create the folder for the dependencies, [3dtmroot]\Dependencies
+Create the folder for the dependencies, [3dtmroot]\Dependencies.

-Download the dependencies and install them into the Dependencies folder
+Download the dependencies and install them into the Dependencies folder.

 ### Build (Fusion)
 Fusion is built using the DeformableFusion solution in the DeformableFusion folder of the repository.
 It should be built in Release, x64 configuration.
 Debug currently does not compile.
 The DeformableFusion solution contains a number of helper libraries that will be built first, and the Fusion executable is built as part of the LiveFusionDemo-MultiView project, which is selected as the startup project.

 ## Setup [Linux components]

+### System requirements
-The linux components (Azure Kinect Launcher Daemon, K4A To Fusion, K4ARecorder) are built for the ARM64 architecture of the Nvidia Jetson Nano.
+The Linux components (Azure Kinect Launcher Daemon, K4A To Fusion, K4ARecorder) are built for the ARM64 architecture of the Nvidia Jetson Nano.
 Our build system uses the Ubuntu 18.04 image from the Nvidia Jetson website that includes CUDA.
+We have only built source code on Nvidia Jetson TX1 using the aforementioned Ubuntu image.
+The system should compile on newer Nvidia Jetson hardware, so long as the Ubuntu 18.04 image is used for backwards compatibility with existing PODs.

+### Component download
 Check out the repository to a location of your choice, we'll refer to it as [3dtmroot]

 Clone the Azure Kinect SDK: https://github.com/microsoft/Azure-Kinect-Sensor-SDK.git